Nut-Free Cake Recipes

 • 1 cup (240ml) water

-1. Preheat oven to 175°C (350°F) and grease an 8-inch square baking tin (line with parchment for easy removal).
+1. Preheat oven to 175°C (350°F) and grease an 8-inch square baking tin.

 6. Cool in the pan, then dust with icing sugar or top with your favourite frosting.

-• Add cocoa powder for a chocolate version or citrus zest for a fresh twist.
+Tips: Add 3 tablespoons of cocoa powder for a chocolate version or citrus zest for fresh flavour.
+Keeps well for up to 3 days in an airtight container.

 2. Nut-Free Lemon Drizzle Cake